 Easy finger foods to bring along…and if you happen to bring fermented pickles, even better!
 They will help to keep your digestion on track during your vacation.

 Try to plan ahead for the foods that you are going to bring on your vacation.
 If making homemade snacks, most of the ones on the list can be prepared well in advance and some can be frozen as well (like the cookies and muffins).
-Most of all, enjoy your vacation!
+Most of all, enjoy your trip!